-To maintain the perpetual integrity of the protected Wetland Resource Areas defined within this Bylaw and their associated Buffer Zones, the Commission may include conditions within the permit, DOA, or ORAD to install permanent signage along the boundaries of said Wetland Resource Areas or within their Buffer Zones (e.g., along the No Disturb Zone or No Build Zone boundary), at the applicant’s expense.
+To maintain the perpetual integrity of the protected Resource Areas defined within this Bylaw and their associated Buffer Zones, the Commission may include conditions within a DOA or OOC to install permanent signage along the boundaries of said Resource Areas or within their Buffer Zones (e.g., along the No Disturb Zone or No Build Zone boundary), at the applicant’s expense.

 18.04.100: Coordination with Other Boards

-(1) The Commission may solicit the advice and opinions of appropriate boards, departments and Town officials.
+(1) The Commission may solicit the advice and opinions of appropriate boards, departments, and Town officials.
 Each shall be entitled to file written comments and recommendations with the Commission at least three days before the hearing.
 The Commission shall take these comments and recommendations into account but may not be bound by them.
 The applicant shall have the right to receive any such comments and recommendations and respond to them at the hearing.

 18.04.110: Modifications

-(1) If the applicant proposes to make any changes in the Commission's originally approved plans, the applicant shall submit the amended plans to the Commission.
-The Commission, in its discretion, if it deems the amendments to the plan significant, may require the filing of a new application for permit.
-This new application will be treated as a new application requiring a noticed hearing, application fee and, if necessary, a consultant fee.
+(1) If the applicant proposes to make significant changes in the Commission's originally approved plans, the applicant shall submit the amended plans to the Commission.
+The Commission, in its discretion, if it deems the amendments to the plan significant, may require the filing of a new application for permit or an application to amend an existing permit.
+An application to amend an existing permit follows the same procedures as was necessary for the original permit application.

 18.04.120 Registry of Deeds

-(1) No work proposed in any application shall be undertaken until the permit or ORAD issued by the Commission with respect to such work has been recorded in the registry of deeds or, if the land affected thereby be registered land, in the land court section of the registry for the district wherein the land lies and until the permit holder certifies in writing to the Commission that the permit has been so recorded and furnishes the recording data pertaining thereto.
-If the applicant fails to perform such recording, the Commission may record the documents itself and require the Applicant to furnish the recording fee at the time of recording.
+No work proposed in any NOI or ANRAD shall be undertaken until the corresponding OOC or ORAD issued by the Commission with respect to such work has been recorded in the registry of deeds or, if the land affected is registered land, in the registry section of the land court for the district wherein the land lies, and until the holder of the permit certifies in writing to the Commission that the document has been recorded and furnishes the recording data pertaining thereto.
+If the applicant fails to perform such recording, the Commission may record the documents itself and require the Applicant to furnish the recording fee therefore, either at the time of recording or as a condition precedent to the issuance of a COC.

+COCs issued by the Commission must be recorded at the Registry of Deeds or Land Court, whichever is appropriate, by the applicant.
+Upon failure of the applicant to record the COC, the issuing authority may do so.

 18.04.130: Certificate of Compliance

-(1) Upon completion of a Project managed under a permit (not a DOA or an ORAD) issued by the Conservation Commission, the applicant shall immediately request in writing a Certificate of Compliance from the Commission.
-If the activities were completed in accordance with plans stamped by a registered professional architect, landscape architect, civil engineer or land surveyor, a written notice by said professional certifying substantial completion with the plan and setting forth what deviations, if any, exist from the plan shall accompany the request for a Certificate of Compliance.
+(1) Upon completion of a Project managed under a OOC issued by the Commission, the applicant shall immediately request in writing a COC from the Commission.
+If the activities were completed in accordance with plans stamped by a registered professional architect, landscape architect, civil engineer, or land surveyor, a written notice by said professional certifying substantial completion with the plan and setting forth what deviations, if any, exist from the plan shall accompany the request for a COC.

-(2) The Commission, any of its members, or its agent may conduct an inspection to validate the completion of the Project and to determine if the Project substantially complied with the conditions of the permit.
-The Commission, in its discretion, may impose conditions on the Certificate of Compliance to assure continued operation and maintenance of permanent measures to prevent or control significant or cumulative effect upon the wetland values protected by this Bylaw.
+(2) The Commission, any of its members, or its agent may conduct an inspection to validate the completion of the Project and to determine if the Project substantially complied with the conditions of the OOC.
+The Commission, in its discretion, may impose conditions on the COC to assure continued operation and maintenance of permanent measures to prevent or control significant or cumulative effect upon the wetland values protected by this Bylaw.